avid-technology/docker-erlang-windows/README.md

 ## Known issues

-* Images based on `windows/nanoserver` are experimental.
+* Images based on `windows/nanoserver` are _really_ experimental as in they don't work.
+Our assumption is that there are some missing dependencies in the image that need to be included as part of the build process.
 PRs welcome.

 ## Authors